-For Trial Lessons to take place or if a non-Silver pilot is flying then a Full or Ass Cat Instructor shall remain on the ground.
-If flying Instruction is being conducted by assistant rated Instructors and above, then control of the Launch point may be delegated to a suitably qualified pilot (Launch Point Controller).
-If a Launch Point Controller is running the launch point, then Non Silver pilots may not fly.
+For Trial Lessons to take place or if a non-Silver pilot / or none SPL Pilot is flying then a Full / Ass Cat Instructor or Flight Instructors (FI) shall remain on the ground.
+If flying Instruction is being conducted by assistant rated Instructors and above then control of the Launch point may be delegated to a suitably qualified pilot (Launch Point Controller) who has an air ground radio licence.
+If a Launch Point Controller is running the launch point then Non Silver pilots or none SPL Pilots may not fly.